chefkoch-dev/pact_consumer_dart/README.md

 ### Creating an instance of the PactMockService
 The class constructor for PactMockService accepts a Map of options which, at a minimum, require a port, consumer name, and provider name.
 Additional properties that can be passed are:
 - host := The host that the Pact service is running on, defaults to `127.0.0.1`
-- dir := The directory in which to write the Pact files, defaults to `/pacts`
+- dir := The directory in which to write the Pact files, defaults to `server settings` (default on server is `/pacts`)
 ```
 PactMockService mockService = new PactMockService({
   'consumer': 'PactConsumerDart',